No Wilder Place

 Black and white illustration of Palizzi, Calabria, drawn by Edward Lear in 1847.
 The image shows a steep rock formation above a hillside village with flat-roofed buildings, a stone bridge crossing a stream, and rugged mountains in the background.

-Palizzi, 1847 — Lear’s quiet sketch of stone, stream, and solitude.
+Palizzi, 1847 — Lear’s sketch.

-From the sketch, it looks like low ground near the riverbed.
-I take the old stone steps down toward the bridge.
+From the sketch, the view seemed to be from low ground near the riverbed.
+I walked down toward the bridge.

 Black-and-white photo of Palizzi Superiore, Calabria, showing a hillside village with tiled roofs and stone buildings